Authors & Events

-Giles Lytton Strachey, whose iconoclastic reexaminations of historical figures changed forever the course of modern biographical writing, was born in London on March 1, 1880, the eleventh child of a distinguished upper-class family.
-His father was an elderly lieutenant-general in the army who had spent much of his career in India.
-Strachey’s upbringing was supervised primarily by his mother, a strong-willed young Scotswoman well versed in English and French literature.
+Lytton Strachey, whose iconoclastic reexaminations of historical figures forever changed the course of modern biographical writing, was born in London on March 1, 1880.
 He was educated in a series of private schools and attended University College, Liverpool, before entering Trinity College, Cambridge, in 1899.
-A member of the secret Cambridge Conversazione Society, better known as the Apostles, he made lasting friendships with Clive Bell, Leonard Woolf, John Maynard Keynes, and other intellectuals who rejected Victorian mores and later formed the core of the illustrious Bloomsbury group.
-Thwarted in his attempts to pursue an academic career, Strachey returned to London in 1905.
-There he found work as an essayist for various journals and became drama critic for The Spectator.
+In London he found work as an essayist for various journals and became the drama critic for The Spectator.
 The favorable reception of his first book, Landmarks in French Literature (1912), bolstered his commitment to writing.